4ARMED/ansible-role-exim/README.md

     exim_dc_smarthost: smtp.mandrillapp.com

 (Debian/Ubuntu only) Default smarthost for mail delivery.
 Defaults to `smtp.mandrillapp.com` if unset but only used if configtype is `satellite`.

+	exim_password_entry

+(Debian/Ubuntu only) Add an entry to the Exim passwd.client file if your remote smarthost needs auth.
+Recommend this is added to defaults/vault.yml.

 ## Dependencies